What do your acronyms mean?

 First, we talk to voters.
 We scour social media and talk with Democrats who actually live in the district to find out who they're voting for.

 Then, we look at the Cook PVI and the voting history of the district.
 We research the district's demographics.
 We look up all of the other aforementioned single-issue organizations to find out who they endorsed and why.
 We consult with the DCCC Toolbox, which has tons of data about congressional districts.

 Then, when we believe we have a good feel for the district, we research the candidates and choose the most progressive candidate that the district will bear.
-Sometimes that means we pick a Justice Democrat like Randy Bryce.
-Other times, that means we pick a moderate Democrat like Conor Lamb.
+Sometimes that means we pick a progressive Democrat like Randy Bryce.
+Other times, that means we pick a moderate Democrat like Amy McGrath.